Risk management 101: Diversify

 What is R2 process for selecting investments?

-Our mantra is rigorous underwriting.
-Our Chief Investment Officer and his staff conducts an extremely detailed review of various projects that come across our desk.
-Only about 10% of those projects pass our stress testing.
-Every investment R2 has an appraisal completed by an AACI who follows the Canadian Uniform Standards of Professional Appraisal Practice (CUSPAP), which establishes an independent opinion of value.
+Our underwriting group conducts a detailed review of various projects that come across our desk.
+Typically, every investment R2 has an appraisal completed by an AACI who follows the Canadian Uniform Standards of Professional Appraisal Practice (CUSPAP), which establishes an independent opinion of value.
 Whenever possible the appraisal is completed by our valuation partner - Colliers.
-Our principals worked with Canada's largest Financial Institutions like BMO, RBC, CIBC, Sunlife, TD etc in the past and have underwritten billions of dollars in real estate transactions.
-We use the same rigour of underwriting on our projects; which includes a thorough rent roll review, cash flow stabilization, 3 year historical financial analysis, investigation and background checks into the sponsors, among other things to evaluate each project before it is listed.
+Our principals worked with Canada's largest Financial Institutions like BMO, RBC, CIBC, Sunlife etc in the past and have underwritten billions of dollars in real estate transactions.
+We use the similar rigour of underwriting on our projects; which includes a thorough rent roll review, cash flow stabilization, 3 year historical financial analysis, investigation and background checks into the sponsors, among other things to evaluate each project before it is listed.

 What are the average investment amounts?

 How will I receive the payments remitted to investors?

 Investors will receive monthly payments from the project sponsor automatically into their bank account.
 From there they can then move the funds anywhere they want.
 Our payment processor is a TSX listed public company that is fully compliant with PCI Level 1 Service Provider.
 This means that they have passed the most rigorous on-site security audits, full penetration and vulnerability testing and maintain a strict security regime to provide the highest level of security posture for the protection of our customers’ data and for their payment and card acceptance requirements

 How can an Investor’s track their investments performance?